 How corridors are designated

-PennDOT can designate a state route,
+PennDOT Districts can designate a state route,

-Counties or municipalities can petition PennDOT to designate a state route,
+Municipalities can petition PennDOT to designate a state route,